 See also 1.
 Unprocessed & minimally-refined sugars (about); 2.
 Processed sugars (about) and Stevia (about).

 - Stevia is a natural, zero-calorie sweetener from the Stevia herb; its sweetness comes from the steviosides in the leaves.
 See Stevia (about) for more about this sweetener.
 This is what I use in most of my recipes that require a sweetener.

-- Lo Han: I must admit to not knowing much about this herbal sweetener, which comes from monk fruit, a member of the gourd family from southern China and northern Thailand.
+- Lo Han Guo or Monk Fruit: I must admit to not knowing much about this herbal sweetener, which comes from monk fruit, a member of the gourd family from southern China and northern Thailand.
 The fruit also has medicinal properties, including anti-inflammatory and anti-cancer effects.
 Lo han’s sweetness comes from the Mogrosides present in the fruit.
 The fruit is dried and processed into a fine powder (a powder can also be made from the undried fruit), from which the extracts are made.
 Mogroside is 300 times sweeter than cane sugar, and is very low in calories.
 (19)

 Sugar Alcohols: Erythritol, Mannitol, Sorbitol, Xylitol, etc.: